Skip to content

 Roy Batty, Blade Runner

-On on hand, the causal links between the factors in the DO framework strongly suggests a deterministic view of the future, that it is determined by our past actions and behaviour.
-This is a view from a phenomenological nature of consciousness - that our consciousness is an aggregation of past subjective experiences and volitional choices, which then determines our future experience of the world.
+On one hand, the causal links between the links in the dependent origination chain of causes strongly suggests a deterministic view of the future, that future consequences are determined by our past actions and behaviour.
+This based on a phenomenological and causative view of consciousness - that our consciousness is an aggregation of past subjective experiences and volitional choices, which then determines our future experience of the world.

-In the second discourse, the Buddha seems to be advocating a lack of free will.
-He points out that our sense of personal identity or self does not seem to have control over our “forms” (including our bodies and the external world), our perceptions, feelings, consciousness etc.
+In Buddha’s second discourse 13S3/1.2.1.7 Anattalakkhaṇasutta, the Buddha seems to be advocating a lack of free will.
+He points out that our sense of personal identity or self does not seem to have control over our “forms” (including our bodies and the external world), our aperceptions, feelings, mental constructions, consciousness etc.

 This seems to imply we have no free will, or does it?